palashkumer/note/README.md

 ## 🚀 Features

-- ✍️ Create, edit, and delete notes
+-  Create, edit, and delete notes
-- 📂 Organize notes with tags
-- 🔍 Search functionality
-- 🌙 Dark mode support
-- 🔐 User authentication
+-  User registration and login with Breeze Auth
+-  Email SMTP.

 ---